Computing Euler characteristics using quantum field theory: The virtual Euler characteristic of OutFn

 \section{The virtual Euler characteristic of \texorpdfstring{$\Out(F_n)$}{OutFn}}

 To compute the virtual Euler characteristic of $\Out(F_n)$ one uses the spine $K_n$ of Outer space instead of the whole space, since the action on the spine is cocompact.
-The spine has the structure of a cube complex with one cube for every pair $(G,F)$ consisting of an admissible graph $G$ and a subforest $F$, and the stabilizer of the cube is $\Aut(G,F)$, the automorphisms of $G$ that send $F$ to itself.
-Thus computing the orbifold Euler characteristic reduces to counting such pairs, weighted by their stabilizers.
-In this section we show how to do this.
-By Kontsevich's theorem this is also the virtual Euler characteristic of the Lie graph complex \cite{Kont}.
+The spine has the structure of a cube complex with one cube for every triple $(g,G,F)$ consisting of a connected admissible graph $G$, a subforest $F$ and an isomorphism $g\colon F_n\cong\pi_1(G)$.
+The action of $\Out(F_n)$ just changes the isomorphism $g$, so computing the orbifold Euler characteristic reduces to counting pairs $(G,F)$, weighted by their stabilizers.
+In this section we show how to do this, using the fact that the stabilizer of the cube $(G,F)$ is isomorphic to $\Aut(G,F)$, the automorphisms of $G$ that send $F$ to itself.
+By Kontsevich's theorem the virtual Euler characteristic of $\Out(F_n)$ is also the virtual Euler characteristic of the Lie graph complex~\cite{Kont}.

 A pair $(G,F)$ consisting of an admissible graph and a spanning forest $F$ can be thought of as a collection of trees together with a matching of their leaves.
 To count such pairs we should count trees, exponentiate to count forests, connect the leaves of forests in pairs, then take logarithm to restrict to connected graphs.